ilkkamtk/wop/week2.md

    * Create `week2` folder to your course folder: `mkdir week2`
    * Create `routing` folder to `week2` folder
    * [Download starter files as zip](https://github.com/ilkkamtk/wop-starters/tree/week2-1), extract and copy all files and folders to `week2` folder
    * Move `week2_public_html` folder to your public_html in shell.metropolia.fi or in your virtual computer.
 You can rename the folder if you want.
+(This folder is needed later.)
    * Run `npm install` in `week2` folder
    * Run `nodemon app.js` or `node app.js` and test in browser: `localhost:3000/cat`
 1. Study [Routing](https://expressjs.com/en/guide/routing.html) and [app.METHOD](https://expressjs.com/en/4x/api.html#app.METHOD)